 The Smith School of Business MBA: What You Need To Know

-The third selling point?
-This MBA is a great way to land a job in Canada.
-Of the 80 or so students in the latest cohort, 60% are Canadian, meaning that the other 40% — who came from 14 countries in the 2017-18 intake — have an instant network in the country and insight into the culture on tap.
-It works: 88% of Smith School graduates get a job in Canada.
+The program is also a great way to land a job in Canada.
+Its campus is in the heart of Kingston, Ontario, a small town not far from Toronto, Montreal, and Ottawa; roughly 60% of the class each year is Canadian, meaning that the other 40% who come from more than 15 countries in the 2021 class have an instant network in the country and insight into the culture on tap.
+The network proves advantageous: 95% of the class of 2021 secured a job in Canada.

 Smith School of Business MBA Rankings Data